artsy/artsy.github.io/_posts/2020-01-15-ios-logout-button-at-last.markdown

 that mature going forward.

 I said earlier that the longer we waited, the harder it was to build this log out button because more and more of our existing code relied upon assumptions that the log out button would break.
-Now that we _do_ hav a log out button, _new code we write needs to take it into account_.
+Now that we _do_ have a log out button, _new code we write needs to take it into account_.
 The assumptions coders can make about this codebase are shifting over time – this is an experience that I never appreciated while working on minimum viable products.
 I'm trying to lean into these shifts and use them to drive further modernizations in our codebase.
 For instance, I'm